-Member has pulmonary hypertension with World Health Organization (WHO) Class II to IV symptoms (see Appendix) for ambrisentan, bosentan, macitentan, riociguat, sidenafil or tadalafil, or WHO Class III to IV symptoms for epoprostenol, treprostinil or iloprost; and
+Member has pulmonary hypertension with World Health Organization (WHO) Class II to IV symptoms (see Appendix) for ambrisentan, bosentan, macitentan, riociguat, sidenafil, tadalafil, or treprostinil tablets and WHO Class III to IV symptoms for epoprostenol, iloprost, or treprostinil inhalation or infusion; and

 Mean pulmonary artery pressure greater than 25 mm Hg at rest or greater than 30 mm Hg with exertion, documented by right-heart catheterization or echocardiography; and

 For tadalafil and sildenafil only, member is 18 years of age or older and is not concurrently taking organic nitrates (e.g., isosorbide mononitrate, isosorbide dinitrate, nitroglycerin); and

 For riociguat only, member is not pregnant and is not taking nitrates, nitric oxide donors (e.g., amyl nitrate) or phosphodiesterase inhibitors (e.g., dipyridamole, theophylline, sildenafil, tadalafil, vardenafil); and